KonstantinGasser/scotty/CONTRIBUTING.md

 ### Local environment

-Developing with go-1.18 for potential usage of generics
+Developing with go-1.18 for potential usage of generics.

+Within the scotty repository there is a `/test` directory with a dummy application producting structured logs.
+This can be used for testing.
+With the flag `-delay` one can increase the random time-out between each logs which can be useful to either stress test a feature or slow down for debugging.

 ### How to contribute